CCTC: A Historical Perspective

 The mission of Council of Chairs of Training Councils (CCTC) is to provide a forum for communication among doctoral, internship, and postdoctoral training associations in psychology.
 CCTC promotes discussion of professional education of psychologists, develops recommendations to be reviewed and possibly implemented by member organizations, encourages communication between CCTC members and associated organizations and provides comment to the Board of Education Affairs (BEA), the Committee on Accreditation (CoA), and other APA Boards and Committees on relevant issues.

-CCTC meets bi-annually the day prior to the American Psychological Association’s Board of Educational Affairs (BEA) meetings in March and October of each year.
+CCTC meets bi-annually, typically the day prior to the American Psychological Association’s Board of Educational Affairs (BEA) meetings in March and October of each year.
 This allows for CCTC members and liaisons to also serve as liaisons to the BEA meetings.
 CCTC has no specific bylaws or attendance procedures.
 However, CCTC members have traditionally elected a chair to serve for a two-year term, beginning at the close of the BEA Consolidated Meetings in March of each year.
 The secretary has been elected to serve a one year term, beginning at that same time.
 Meetings occur under the auspices of, and with funding from APA’s Education Directorate.
 Attendees have consisted of the chair, president or designated representative (chair-elect, past-chair) of each member council, and terms of membership range from one to three years, typically in accordance with each training council’s leadership terms.
 Some training councils elect to bring more than one representative to CCTC meetings, allowing for smoother transitions regarding on-going CCTC dialogues and action items.
 However, only one member attendee may contribute to discussions and participate in votes.
 Additionally, the Education Directorate typically provides funds of $500 to only one representative from each training council for each meeting.
 CCTC has tended to function by consensus, and members determine whether and to what degree they wish to participate in various CCTC initiatives.

 CCTC is a place where chairs of diverse training associations come together for the shared and greater purposes of training and education in psychology.
 One key goal of CCTC meetings and listserv dialogue is to move forward with common issues.
 Issues discussed frequently converge around themes relevant to a majority of members, and members gain much for their respective councils and the training community as a whole by speaking with a “common voice.”
 CCTC has considerable influence regarding relevant actions, guidelines and recommendations on global training and education issues.
 CCTC members have benefitted from a general absence of mandated policies, largely due to the wide-ranging needs and values of each council’s membership.